skiptools/skip-device/README.md

 ## Accelerometer

-The `AccelerometerProvider` type provides an `AsyncStream<AccelerometerEvent>` of device accelerometer changes.
+The `AccelerometerProvider` type provides an `AsyncThrowingStream<AccelerometerEvent, Event>` of device accelerometer changes.

 It can be used in a View like this: